railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_Location_Ex.rst

 In this section, we will develop a more detailed example that includes different concepts seen in the previous sections.

-The following example will use the *Stock Location types*, the *Logisitc Flows* and the *Bill Of Materials*.
+The following example will use the *Stock Location types*, the *Logistic Flows* and the *Bill Of Materials*.

 We have two companies: OpenERP SA and OpenERP US.